avian2/gimp-plugin-ac-import/README.md

 Currently the plug-in should correctly handle multiple layers per frame, with layer opacity and visibility settings imported into GIMP.

 Blank frames are imported as empty layer groups.
-Backdrop image is not imported.

 Data not relevant to GIMP is ignored (e.g. audio, frame rate)